thorlindberg/thesis/dissertation/8 results.md

 <br>

-A `type` differentiates values and deliminates their potential content, such as characters, numbers, or more complex types like arrays and objects.
+A `type` differentiates values and delimits their potential content, such as characters, numbers, or more complex types like arrays and objects.
 Types are properties that derive meaning from their names, referred to as their `type names`, and values that conform to `JSON types`.

 <br>

 `Type names` establish a reference point for utilising types, and syntactically differentiate between `extended types` and `type extensions`.
 Type names from the JSON specification are reserved, so they can only be utilised in an extension.

-- `Extended types` extend JSON types with enumerated properties.
-A local type can be declared for each case of an enumerated property, with the optional addition of a shared type for all cases.
+- `Extended types` extend JSON types with typed properties.
+A local type can be declared for each case of a property, with the optional addition of a shared type for all cases.

-- `Type extensions` extend a JSON type with enumerated properties using the dot (.) syntax.
-A local type can be declared for each case of an enumerated property, but no additional or shared type declaration is necessary as the extension inherits from the JSON type.
+- `Type extensions` extend a JSON type with typed properties using the dot (.) syntax.
+A local type can be declared for each case of a property, but no additional or shared type declaration is necessary as the extension inherits from the JSON type.

 <br>